The Affordable Care Act and HIV/AIDS

 Here are just some of the ways the ACA has improved access to coverage for people with or at risk for HIV:

 Coverage for people with pre-existing conditions.
 Thanks to the ACA, no American can ever again be dropped or denied coverage because of a pre-existing health condition, like asthma, cancer, HIV, or COVID-19.
-Insurers also are prohibited from cancelling or rescinding coverage because of mistakes made on an application and can no longer impose lifetime caps on insurance benefits.
+Insurers also are prohibited from cancel ing or rescinding coverage because of mistakes made on an application and can no longer impose lifetime caps on insurance benefits.
 These changes are significant because prior to the ACA, many people with HIV or other chronic health conditions experienced obstacles in getting health coverage, were dropped from coverage, or avoided seeking coverage for fear of being denied.
 Now they can get covered and get the care they need.
 (Learn more: The Access, Care, & Engagement TA (ACE TA) CenterExit Disclaimer provides tools and resources to support the enrollment of people living with HIV in health care coverage.)

 Broader Medicaid eligibility.
 Under the ACA, states have the option, which is fully Federally funded for the first three years, to expand Medicaid to generally include those with incomes at or below 138% of the Federal poverty line, including single adults without children who were previously not generally eligible for Medicaid.
 (Use this tool to find out if you qualify.)
-As of October 2023, 41 statesExit Disclaimer (including DC) have expanded Medicaid coverage.
+As of September 2024, 41 statesExit Disclaimer (including DC) have expanded Medicaid coverage.
 Medicaid is the largest payer for HIV care in the United States, and the expansion of Medicaid to low-income childless adults is particularly important for many gay, bisexual, and other men who have sex with men (MSM) who were previously ineligible for Medicaid, and yet remain the population most affected by the HIV epidemic.
 Further, in states that have opted for Medicaid expansion, people with HIV who meet the income threshold no longer have to wait for an AIDS diagnosis in order to become eligible for Medicaid.
 That means they can get into life-extending care and treatment before the disease has significantly damaged their immune system.
 (Find out if your state has expanded Medicaid coverage and if you qualify based on your household income.)

 More affordable coverage.
 To help people access quality, affordable coverage, the ACA created the Healthcare.gov Marketplace (and some state-run Marketplaces, sometimes called “exchanges”) that help consumers compare different health plans and determine what savings they may qualify for.
 The ACA also provides financial assistance for people with low and middle incomes in the form of tax credits that lower the cost of their monthly premiums and lower their out-of-pocket costs.
 These tax credits depend on a family’s household size and income.
 In addition, Americans can apply for free or low-cost coverage through Medicaid and CHIP at any time, all year.
 If you qualify, coverage can begin immediately.

 Lower prescription drug costs for Medicare recipients.
 In the past, as many as one in four seniors went without a prescription drug every year because they couldn’t afford it.
 The ACA closed, over time, the Medicare Part D prescription drug coverage gap once known as the donut hole—the gap between when a person’s initial Medicare drug coverage ended and when they qualified for catastrophic coverage.
-Previously, when people reached the donut hole, they had to pay the full cost for their prescription drugs until they reached the catastrophic coverage level and many struggled to pay for their medications.
+Previously, when people reached the donut hole, they had to pay the full cost of their prescription drugs until they reached the catastrophic coverage level, and many struggled to pay for their medications.
 Under the ACA, the donut hole began shrinking in 2011 and closed in 2020.
 Now, people in the coverage gap will pay no more than 25% of the cost of their covered medications.
 Also, because of the ACA, AIDS Drug Assistance Program (ADAP) spending is now counted as part of Medicare Part D’s True Out-of-Pocket (“TrOOP”) costs, allowing ADAP clients who are Medicare Part D enrollees to reach the catastrophic coverage level faster, when Medicare starts covering the full cost of medications.
 (To learn more about your Medicare coverage and choices, visit Medicare.gov.)

 Need Marketplace Health Coverage?